pa3ng/sawtooth-sdk-go/README.md

 # sawtooth-sdk-go

-This fork builds a variant Docker image with golang 1.10 installed and with the sawtooth-sdk-go project premounted.
+This fork builds a variant Docker image with golang 1.10 installed, the sawtooth-sdk-go project premounted, and the protos prebuilt.

 ## Getting Started